Last updated: July 26, 2024

 In matter of competing interests, Qeios adheres to the ICMJE recommendations.
 Of particular importance is point II B «Disclosure of Financial and Non-Financial Relationships and Activities, and Conflicts of Interest» (latest update: May 2022).
 Qeios also follows the COPE guidelines and flowcharts on Conflicts of interest/Competing interests, and in particular: Undisclosed conflict of interest in a published article.
 Additional COPE resources, such as "Cases", are also taken into consideration, e.g., Case number 04-08 (Undeclared conflict of interest), 11-04 (Possible conflict of interest), and 01-39 (Referee with a conflict of interest).

 Potentially competing interests should always be fully disclosed to enable peer reviewers, all readers, and stakeholders in general to make an informed judgement about the potential for bias.
 Therefore, all authors on Qeios must include a "Potential competing interests" statement in their research works.
-Such a disclosure provides full transparency and increases the credibility of the authors' output in the eyes of the scientific community and the general public.
+Such a disclosure provides full transparency and increases the credibility of the authors' output in the eyes of the academic community and the general public.
 If there are no potential competing interests to declare, a "No competing interests" statement shall be added.

 For more detailed competing interests guidelines specifically on the peer review process on Qeios, please see our Peer Review policies.